-Archdeacons can be contacted through their PA, Kathy Jones on 01905 773301 or you can email directly.
-Nikki Groarke will be licensed as the new Archdeacon of Dudley in January 2014.
+Archdeacons can be contacted through their PA, Kathy Jones on 01905 773301 or you can email or directly.

 The Archdeacons' produce a newsletter each year to accompany their visitations.
 Most churches would have received a printed copy but you can download the PDF below.